magdziarek/PolyTrend/README.md

-PolyTrend is a change detection algorithm developed by Dr Sadegh Jamali at Lund University.
+PolyTrend is a trend detection algorithm (Jamali et al, 2014).
 It works on pixel-level time-series and classifies trends in vegetation into linear, quadratic, cubic, concealed and no-trend types.
 Here it makes use of an external repository of satellite images through Google Earth Engine's API.
 The output is a csv file with pixel coordinates (WGS 1984, EPSG: 4326), trend type, statistical significance of the fit of the polynomial and slope of linear polynomial.
 Maps with a limited number of pixels can be created in the Jupyter Notebook.

-To know more about the algorithm read: PolyTrend: Jamali, S.; Seaquist, J.; Eklundh, L.; Ardö, J. (2014): Automated mapping of vegetation trends with polynomials using NDVI imagery over the Sahel.
-In Remote Sensing of Environment 141, pp. 79–89.
-DOI: 10.1016/j.rse.2013.10.019

 To use the scripts here you will need to install Anaconda and Jupyter Notebook first (see SettingUpJupyterNotebook.pdf) and download a relevant script.